Today’s customer journey is complex, messy, and anything but linear.

 Filterbaby, for instance, ranks for queries like:

-Notice, however, that the results for “best water filter for clean skin” put Filterbaby’s own site below the sponsored content as well as review sites — in this case, MindBodyGreen and Reddit.
+Notice, however, that the results for “best water filter for clean skin” put Filterbaby’s own site below the sponsored content as well as review sites — in this case, mindbodygreen and Reddit.

 Review sites help potential customers get trusted, third-party validation via listicles (ranked reviews of various product categories) or first-person advertorials.